Clay County 4-H Clubs

 If you are interested in joining one of the clubs, please email Julie Lyvers at email@example.com.

 West District 4-H Teen Retreat is a great opportunity for teens to meet teens in their district.
 During the Retreat, 4-H members participate in various workshops, attend a dance, plus a lot of other fun activities.
-The district officers are elected during this event.
+The district officers are elected during this event in March.

 NC 4-H Photography Contest: Deadline for photo entries is June 30.